 FreeLaw covers most areas of law from contractual disputes, to housing, employment and much more.
 FreeLaw can also assist with referring clients to a firm or organisation that is more capable of handling their specific case if necessary.

-Unfortunately FreeLaw members cannot advise on Criminal, Debt or Immigration Law.
-Furthermore, we are unable to pursue a claim against The University of Sheffield, its Governors, employees or students.
+Unfortunately FreeLaw members cannot advise on matters of Criminal or Immigration Law.
+We are unable to provide any financial advice or pursue a claim against The University of Sheffield, its Governors, employees or students.

 We may also decide not to take a case forward if it falls outside of the clinic's expertise, if there is a conflict of interest, or if urgent assistance is required.